Chinese espionage in California: Dianne Feinstein

-According to four former U.S. intelligence officials, in the 2000s, a staffer and Chinese community outreach liaison in Senator Dianne Feinstein’s San Francisco field office was providing political intelligence to the MSS.
+According to four former U.S. intelligence officials, in the 2000s, a staffer and Chinese community outreach liaison in Senator Dianne Feinstein's San Francisco field office was providing political intelligence to the MSS.
 The informant, who was not ultimately charged, was handled by officials working out of China's San Francisco Consulate.

 Eileen Wang

 In December 2024, the United States Department of Justice indicted an alleged Chinese spy who attempted to cultivate council member Eileen Wang of Arcadia, California.
-The alleged spy is Wang's fiancé, Yaoning "Mike" Sun, with whom she has been together with since 2018.
-In October 2025, Yaoning Sun agreed to plea guilty to acting as an illegal agent for the Chinese government.
+The alleged spy is Wang's fiancé, Yaoning "Mike" Sun, with whom she has been together since 2018.
+In October 2025, Yaoning Sun agreed to plead guilty to acting as an illegal agent for the Chinese government, and was sentenced to four years in prison in February 2026.
+In May 2026 it was announced that Wang had entered into a plea agreement, admitting to charges that she had acted under the control of the People's Republic of China to promote propaganda in the U.S. between 2020 and 2022; the maximum sentence for these charges is 10 years in prison.
+(She has resigned her position as mayor.)

 Surveillance and repression of dissidents

 2008 Olympics

 In the lead up to the 2008 Summer Olympics, San Francisco hosted a leg of the Olympic torch relay on its way to Beijing.
 According to three former U.S. intelligence officials, Chinese officials sought to disrupt any potential protest and maintain China's public image by sending MSS and Ministry of Public Security (MPS) officers to join suspected MSS officers embedded in the Bay Area.
 They reportedly bussed in 6,000–8,000 J-visa Chinese students and orchestrated the movements of counter-protesters, directing them to intimidate and disrupt protesters across the parade route and along the Embarcadero.
 The spies reportedly filmed Tibetan Buddhist monks on a march across the Golden Gate Bridge, surveilled a pro-Tibetan independence rally, recorded participants at a Falun Gong rally in Union Square as well as Uyghur and other pro-democracy protesters.
 According to Politico, one U.S. intelligence officer said, "I'm not sure they would have pulled out these stops in any other city, but San Francisco is special" to China.